Policy Builder user guide

 Note: The action of creating a policy is separate from attaching it to a region on a homepage.
 Policies can exist without being associated with a region and regions can exist without policies (although without policies those regions won’t contain personalized recommendations).

-A. Page Policy
+A. Network Master Policy

-B. Region Policy
+C. Region Policy

 A Region Policy is the primary bundle of rules which govern recommendation on an area of a page.